markchagers/canticlejs/public/doc/howto-en.md

 ### Number of initial points

 This determines the number of points that will be initialized to the maximum value (on the first line).

+### Edge behavior

+This setting determines what happens at the edges (left and right) of the image.
+Since either the point ptNE or ptNW is missing in these situations a value needs to be substituted.
+Hte effect of this setting is hard to explain, experiment, YMMV.
+This setting will be applied to an image being rendered.

 ### Random positions